 4. Applying Excel COUNTA Function for Auto Generate Number Sequence

 Furthermore, another method worth mentioning here is the COUNTA function.
 However, the COUNTA function counts the number of cells that are not empty within a range.
 Moreover, this method will help you serialize the rows that are not empty.
+Go through the process below to generate an automatic numbering sequence in Excel.

 - Initially, write the following formula in cell D5.